Atry/nix-ml-ops/options.md

 This option should always be kept empty\.
 Set ` flakeModules.ldFallback.libraries ` instead when you want any non-empty library path\.
 See discussion at https://github\.com/NixOS/nixpkgs/pull/248547\#issuecomment-1995469926 about why nix-ld is not a good idea for libraries used in a project\.

-Note that ` nix-ld-rs ` is still a good idea for executing non-Nix binaries in the case of https://github\.com/nix-community/NixOS-WSL/issues/222\.
-When there are system level ` NIX_LD_LIBRARY_PATH ` set for ` nix-ld ` or ` nix-ld-rs `, this option should be kept as empty in order to disable the system level ` NIX_LD_LIBRARY_PATH `\.
+Note that ` nix-ld ` is still a good idea for executing non-Nix binaries in the case of https://github\.com/nix-community/NixOS-WSL/issues/222\.
+When there are system level ` NIX_LD_LIBRARY_PATH ` set for ` nix-ld `, this option should be kept as empty in order to disable the system level ` NIX_LD_LIBRARY_PATH `\.